Cactoidal/GodotRustEthers-rs/README.md

 To "call back" into gdscript, you will need to convert the value's data type into a Variant.

-For structs, you will need to first turn the struct into a JSON string, then pass the JSON as a Variant.
+For structs, you will need to first turn the struct into a JSON string using the `json!` macro, then pass the JSON as a Variant.
 From gdscript you can then use the parse_json() function to get usable values.

 ```
 #[method]